 They have a gorgeous product or fabulous ideas to share.

 But they get lured into the common marketing trope that building an online business is easy and free.
 So they put a lot of time and effort into building a website with a "free" web building service, but they don't have a plan to promote it.

 What they really needed wasn't a free web building platform.
 They needed a plan - not a haphazard throwing together of random strategies - a clear plan with an understanding of exactly where they were going, how they were going to get there, and why.

 Without a clear plan, their sites, lovely as they may look, get no traffic, and bring them no business.

 It's a shame.
 I hate to see it happen because it doesn't have to be that way.

-Building an online business isn't easy, or free.
-But it is definitely reasonably affordable (compared with many other types of businesses) and it is achievable if you have the right information, and you're willing to work at it.
+Building an online business isn't easy, and it isn't free.
+But it is definitely reasonably affordable, especially when you compare costs to other business models.
+And it is achievable if you have the right information, and you're willing to work at it.

 I was immensely lucky - and then I worked hard.